Welcome to Checkr!Read More

 - The Customer Help Center and Candidate Help Center are both at help.checkr.com.

 - The Candidate Help Center is at help.checkr.com/hc/en-us/categories/360002478633-Candidates.

 Some of the most frequently used customer topics include the ones below:

 How do background checks work?Read More

 Are you applying for a job or undergoing a background check?
-If so, please visit our Candidate FAQs to see answers to our most common questions or get help with your background check.
+If so, visit our Candidate FAQs for answers to our most common questions or to get help with your background check.
 This article is for employers who use Checkr.

 This article will help you:

 - Outline the different steps of the background check process.